 Starting to think about your impact?

 PBE can help.
-Since we were set up in 2009, we have engaged with over 300 organisations on data advice, analyses of interventions and research to support advocacy and campaigns.
+Since we were set up in 2009, we have engaged with over 400 organisations providing guidance including data advice, analyses of interventions and research to support advocacy and campaigns.

 Our work has covered a range of topics including the costs of reoffending, the impact on society of adult innumeracy, the financial burden to the UK of eating disorders and economic analysis on homelessness and the housing crisis.

 Including early intervention programmes, adult learning and alternative educational methods